whyolet/ttt/README.md

   * first item is inline list of keys,
   * second item is `:` character,
   * zero or more following items are inline lists of values.
-* Table is returned as a native table type if it is supported by the target language.
-* Otherwise it is returned as a list of maps, zipping the same keys to each list of values as shown in the example above.
+* Table is parsed as a list of maps having the same keys.
+* If TTT formatter detects a list of N or more maps having the same keys, it produces TTT table.
+  * N equals 2 by default and may be configured.
+* Table can also be parsed/formatted directly to/from optimized structures like [pandas.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) using custom callback functions of parser/formatter, optional by default.
 * Unlike CSV, the header presence is explicit in TTT table thanks to the second item being `:` character.
 * This `:` character is not allowed to be the only character in the line by other rules.
 * See [Nested list](#nested-list) for TTT version of a CSV table without a header.